-Currently operating at 3,512 MWe from four reactors, Darlington NGS generated 25.8 billion kWh in 2016-enough to power over 2.8 million Ontario households.
+Currently operating at 3,512 MWe from four reactors, Darlington NGS generated enough electricity in 2018 to power 2.7 million Ontario households.

 Unit 2 was shut in October 2016 for its mid-life refurbishment.
-As of October 2018, the refurbishment is over halfway complete-ahead of schedule and under budget.
+As of August 2019, the refurbishment is over two-thirds complete-ahead of schedule and under budget.